How to make blackberry cobbler

 I am all sorts of high-maintenance when it comes to pies and cobblers.

-I have been perfecting them for several years and if the cobbler isn’t right – it’s not worth it.
 If I’m gonna eat the calories (no matter how healthy the ingredients are) it’s gotta be really good.
 Once you taste this – you won’t even remember what a calorie is or why you care about them.
-Make no mistake, this recipe is worth it.

 When it comes to cobblers I’m picky.
 The breading has to be soft, creamy and buttery.
 The fruit has to be tart and gelled.
 The crust has to have a crisp, sweet finish.
 It has to be warm.
 It can’t be too sweet, too mushy, or too runny.
 I don’t like thin crusts on top – I want mine to be buttery, deep dish style.
 I don’t want crumbles or biscuits on my cobbler.